 Take Baby Steps

 While flooding (immediate exposure to the phobic stimulus) has proved to work effectively at eradicating fear, it can have an adverse mental effect.
-Therefore, we would suggest taking a ‘baby steps’ approach, gradually familiarising yourself with flying in order to overcome the phobia in the long run.
+Therefore, we would suggest taking a ‘baby steps’ approach, gradually familiarizing yourself with flying in order to overcome the phobia in the long run.
 Often, simply being inside an airport can be enough to trigger somebody’s phobia of flying, so the first step may be to simply sit in an airport for a day until it no longer evokes fear inside of you.
 Then, continue working up your hierarchy until you manage to comfortably fly without any anxiety at all!

 Take A Flying Lesson